piafle3005/group3/use-cases/use-case-27.md

-# USE CASE: 27 Data of population of the world accessible to organisation.
+# USE CASE: 27 Data of population of any given continent(s) accessible to organisation.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want world population data to be available to the organisation.
+As an employee that is working for an organisation that requires reporting on population information, I want a continents population data to be available to the organisation.

 ### Scope